torvalds/linux/Documentation/filesystems/caching/netfs-api.rst

 pagecache in order to avoid an oops due to trying to open a file during process exit.

-Note that in-use marks are cumulative.
+Analte that in-use marks are cumulative.
 For each time a cookie is marked in-use, it must be unused.